sicara/tf-explain/README.md

 ## Citation

 A [citation file](./CITATION.cff) is available for citing this work.
+Click the "Cite this repository" button on the right-side panel of Github to get a BibTeX-ready citation.